 REPORT OF THE JUDGES

-ACCA-WWF Pakistan Environmental Reporting Awards 2011
+ACCA-WWF Pakistan Environmental Reporting Awards 2012

-ACKNOWLEDGMENT

-ACCA would like to thank and acknowledge the contribution and support of the distinguished panel of judges, Shah Murad Aliani, Amjad Janjua, Muhammad Aliemuddin and Mahreen Khan and last but not least all the participating companies in the Awards.
+ACKNOWLEDGMENT ACCA would like to thank and acknowledge the contribution and support of the distinguished panel of judges, Mahmood Akhtar Cheema, Fuad Hashimi, Amjad Janjua, Muhammad Aliemuddin and last but not least all participating companies in the Awards.
 We believe that the participating companies deserve recognition for leading the way to identify and communicate their environmental and social performance.
 Companies such as these are contributing towards the advancement of sustainable development and performance.

 Contents

 Introduction 4

-Message from Arif Masud Mirza, head of ACCA Pakistan
+Message from Arif Masud Mirza, head of ACCA Pakistan 6

 Message from Ali Hassan Habib, director general, WWF Pakistan 7

 Endorsers 8

-The ACCA-WWF PERA 2011 Panel of Judges 10
+Panel of judges 10

-Entrants 12

-Shortlisted Companies 14
+Shortlisted companies 14

-ACCA-WWF PERA 2011 winners
+ACCA-WWF PERA winners 2012 15

-Critical letter from the panel

-Technical recommendations 19
+Technical recommendations 18

-Call for entry 21

 About ACCA 22

 About WWF 22

-Globally sustainability reporting has grown by leaps and bounds in just two short decades.
+Introduction Globally sustainability reporting has grown by leaps and bounds in just two short decades.
 In the early nineties as the business world embraced the idea of 3 Ps -profits, people and planet, a business case emerged for extending the boundaries of bottom line reporting from single line financial performance reporting to triple bottom line economic, environmental and social performance reporting.
 Since 2010, it is likely that over 3,000 companies world-wide will issue sustainability (or corporate responsibility) reports, with a substantial proportion being based on the third generation of the GRI guidance.
 Considering it has taken nearly 200 years for financial reporting to reach its current stage of maturity, we have come a long way in a remarkably short time in terms of developing an entirely new sustainability reporting framework.